News & Tips

-- Know the Terms: SCCU makes the application process super easy with fast pre-qualification decisions either online or over the phone.
+- Know the Terms: SCCU makes the application process super easy with fast pre-approval decisions either online or over the phone.
 There’s also no hidden terms or fees and no closing costs so you can enjoy an easier way to access your money.
 With any HELOC program, make sure you understand the terms that are being provided to you in the disclosure agreements.
 If there’s anything you don’t understand, just ask your SCCU personal mortgage representative and they will be more than happy to answer all your questions.

 - Actually Applying for a HELOC: SCCU members get the advantage of a streamlined HELOC application process with our Express Sales Associates.
 The application is taken online or over the one and then reviewed by a personal mortgage representative, who is typically able to get back to the borrower within just one business day.
 The Express Sales Team can be reached from 8:00 a.m. to 6:30 p.m.
 Monday through Friday and from 9:00 a.m. to 3:00 p.m. on Saturdays.

 - Understand the Underwriting Process: Most of the time a HELOC will require a home appraisal to figure out the current market value of the home.
 A loan officer takes all of this information and the information submitted in your application to make a final determination on the new HELOC.